csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 It can be helpful to visualize a CSP as a **constraint graph**, as shown in Figure 6.1(b).
 TheCONSTRAINT GRAPH

-nodes of the graph correspond to variables of the problem, and a link connects any two vari- ables that participate in a constraint.
+nodes of the graph correspond to variables of the problem, and a link connects any two variables that participate in a constraint.

 Why formulate a problem as a CSP?
-One reason is that the CSPs yield a natural rep- resentation for a wide variety of problems; if you already have a CSP-solving system, it is often easier to solve a problem using it than to design a custom solution using another search technique.
+One reason is that the CSPs yield a natural representation for a wide variety of problems; if you already have a CSP-solving system, it is often easier to solve a problem using it than to design a custom solution using another search technique.
 In addition, CSP solvers can be faster than state-space searchers because the CSP solver can quickly eliminate large swatches of the search space.
-For example, once we have chosen {SA= blue} in the Australia problem, we can conclude that none of the five neighbor- ing variables can take on the value blue .
+For example, once we have chosen {SA= blue} in the Australia problem, we can conclude that none of the five neighboring variables can take on the value blue .
 Without taking advantage of constraint propagation, a search procedure would have to consider 35 = 243 assignments for the five neighboring variables; with constraint propagation we never have to consider blue as a value, so we have only 25 = 32 assignments to look at, a reduction of 87%.

 In regular state-space search we can only ask: is this specific state a goal?
 No?
 What about this one?
 With CSPs, once we find out that a partial assignment is not a solution, we can